JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_7.md

 So what were the chances of even the professional scientist correctly guessing in the early 1940's that an unconfirmed particle with no properties would be the catalyst for the formation of neutron stars?
 Surely they must be exceedingly remote.
 Zwicky himself made no such assertion, concluding that cosmic rays were the outcome of the explosion.
 And the Burbidges who, with Fowler and Hoyle wrote the theoretical basis for understanding supernovae in 1957, also failed to ascribe a role to the neutrino.

-So is the Urantia Paper account "prophetic" despite the addition of materials subsequent to 1935?
+So is the Urantia Paper account “prophetic” despite the addition of materials subsequent to 1935?
 Each must decide for themselves.
 My own guess is that there is very highly probability of it being so.

 ## References

-1. Thorne, Kip S. "Black Holes and Time Warps."
+1. Thorne, Kip S. “Black Holes and Time Warps.”
 (W.W.
 Norton, N.Y.
 1994)
 2. Gamow.
 G. Science Monthly, January 1942
 3. Burbidge, E.M., G.R.
 Burbidge, W.A.
 Fowler, and F. Hoyle.
 (1957)